Pimavanserin vs. Quetiapine for Treatment of Parkinson's Psychosis (C-SAPP)

 • If on an acetylcholinesterase inhibitor (AChEI) initially prescribed at least 3 months prior and stable dose (no dose or medication change) for past month

 • Informed other must provide informed consent and agree to attend all study visits.
-The informed other must be at least 18 years of age and have regular in-person contact with the patient (at least 5 days per week, and at least 4 hours per day that is spent with patient)
+The informed other must be at least 18 years of age and have regular contact with the patient (on average at least 4 days per week and at least 2 hours per day, or at least 3 days per week and at least 4 hours per day, that is with patient) via in-person, video, or telephone

 • English-speaking